Quinn0823/character-conversion-tool/README.md

 # Character Conversion Tool

-You can convert English and digital characters into any kind of artistic style.
+You can convert Latin and digital characters into any kind of artistic style.